LordNed/Winditor/docs/tutorials/basics/basics.md

-## Basics
+## Overview
-This tutorial will go over the general features of Winditor and how to set it up for use.
+This tutorial will go over the general features of Winditor.

 ## Main Window
 <img src="./mainwindow.png">